The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Targeting the Genital Microbiota to Reduce HIV Susceptibility in African, Caribbean and other Black women

 Research suggests that ACB women are disproportionately affected by bacterial vaginosis (BV), which is linked to HIV acquisition.
-This study will study antibiotic and probiotic based treatment strategies for BV to investigate their influence on the vaginal microbiome and HIV risk.
+This project will study antibiotic and probiotic based treatment strategies for BV to investigate their influence on the vaginal microbiome and HIV risk.
 A clinical trial has tested a probiotic treatment strategy and this study will test an antibiotic strategy.
 The study will conduct follow-ups for 6 and 3 months respectively, where vaginal microbiomes will be investigated for bacterial composition and immune indicators will be tested to measure HIV risk.

 Natasha Darko, OHTN Student Leader in ACB Youth and HIV Services